Jack9491/RockSolid/README.md

 5. UX polish to match apps theme

 ---

 # Commit 5
 1. Added the Progress Dashboard
 2. Added Back buttons to screens for navigation
 3. Added a Logout button
 4. Matched button colours with app theme for consistency on multiple screens

+---

+# Commit 6
+1. Fixed the notes issue in the training plan screen
+2. Edited the UI to make exercises more readable